Viber/viber-bot-python/README.md

 ## Library Prerequisites

-* python >= 2.7.0
+1. python >= 2.7.0
-* Get your Viber Public Account authentication token.
-Your token is generated and provided to you during the Public Account creation process.
-As a Public Account admin, you can always find the account token in the "edit info" page.
+1. An Active Viber account on a platform which supports Public Accounts/ bots (iOS/Android).
+This account will automatically be set as the account administrator during the account creation process.
+1. Active Public Account/ bot.
+1. Account authentication token - unique account identifier used to validate your account in all API requests.
+Once your account is created your authentication token will appear in the account’s “edit info” screen (for admins only).
+Each request posted to Viber by the account will need to contain the token.
-* Certification - You'll need a trusted (ca.pem) certificate, not self-signed.
+1. Certification - You'll need a trusted (ca.pem) certificate, not self-signed.
 You can find one at [Let's Encrypt](https://letsencrypt.org/) or buy one.

 ## Let's get started!